 Or opt for a reflective mirror coating on your lenses, which will help reduce glare but will still offer the contrast that allows you to see ice and other changes in the terrain.

-While goggles are generally a better, safer choice for skiing and snowboarding, sunglasses are probably fine on warmer, clearer days, or if you have other activities in mind after hitting the slopes.
-Sunglasses are also lighter weight and less bulky than goggles, and they can be fitted with your prescription.
+Yes.
+While snow goggles are generally a better, safer choice for skiing and snowboarding, sunglasses are probably fine on warmer, clearer days, or if you have other activities in mind after hitting the slopes.
+Sunglasses are also lighter weight than goggles, and they can be fitted with your prescription.

 If you decide you want to wear sunglasses when skiing or riding, wraparound styles provide the most coveragefrom wind, debris, and the sun.
 Styles with flexible, grippy temple arms will stay in place, and they’re still comfortable inside your helmet.